socketsupply/sockets.sh/src/docs/troubleshooting.md

 ### `unable to find utility simctl`

-You need to have [XCode](https://developer.apple.com/xcode/resources/) installed on your macbook.
+You need to have [XCode](https://developer.apple.com/xcode/resources/) installed on your MacBook.

 ### `You have not agreed to the Xcode license agreements, please run 'sudo xcodebuild -license' from within a Terminal window to review and agree to the Xcode license agreements.`